 Recovering from a hip replacement procedure takes time, but you should be up and walking around with little to no pain in as little as a week.
 You’re probably still going to need an assistive device, such as a cane or walker, during this time.

-The orthopaedic team at Texas Orthopaedic Associates, LLP, teaches you exercises you should be performing regularly to improve joint mobility and promote healing.
+The orthopaedic team at Texas Orthopaedic Associates, teaches you exercises you should be performing regularly to improve joint mobility and promote healing.
 Expect to go through roughly 2-4 physical therapy sessions weekly for at least 4-8 weeks.
 In most cases, you can return to all of your regular activities with no limitation by about 4-6 months.

-Schedule your hip replacement consultation at Texas Orthopaedic Associates, LLP, today.
+Schedule your hip replacement consultation at Texas Orthopaedic Associates, today.
 Click on the online scheduler or call your nearest location to book.